-Research into the maintanence of romantic relationships (24 marks)Watch
+Research into the maintanence of romantic relationships (24 marks)Watch this thread

 Social Exchange Theory (SET) claims that in relationships partners have expectations to earn a reward i.e. Rewards are things that exceed the costs incurred.
 Rewards are things like company, security and sex whilst costs are things that result in a loss.
 For example, the spare time that is lost or the negative aspects of the relationship that have to be dealt with.
 Commitment in a relationship occurs if the profitability of the relationship is high which is seen as more desirable therefore the relationship is less likely to break down.